 Fortune by Lenny Bartulin, is a gripping, globe-spanning historical epic.
+Read my full review.

 In 1806 Napoleon Bonaparte conquered Prussia.
 Beginning on the very day he leads his triumphant Grande Armee into Berlin through the Brandenburg Gate, Fortune traces the fates of a handful of souls whose lives briefly touch on that momentous day and then diverge across the globe.